Sugar Pursuit

 • Remove the cake from the oven and check if the sides are stacked in the pan.
 If yes, carefully unstack them without breaking the cake.
 Help with a small knife if needed.

-• Then lift the cake from the pan, holding onto the sticking parts of the paper, and flip it onto the towel dusted with powdered sugar.
+• Then lift the cake from the pan, holding onto the sticking parts of the paper or mat, and flip it onto the towel dusted with powdered sugar.
 Carefully peel off the parchment paper.

 • Roll the cake together with the towel and let it cool like that.